NickPirone/dfs_node/README.md

 		chmod u+x start.sh

-this will tell the OS that the script is executable and that you have permission to execute.
+This will tell the OS that the script is executable and that you have permission to execute.
 You may also have to do the same for the clear.sh script, which is invoked by start.sh.